 ABOUT THE FESTIVAL

-QUEER SCREAMS is an “In Person” ONLY film festival with LIVE screenings.
-The festival proper is Saturday & Sunday, with a special theater sponsored genre (classic) screening Friday night.
-QSFF will present (but not be limited to): Live film screenings.
+QUEER SCREAMS is an “In Person” ONLY film festival.
+There is NO online version or virtual aspect of the fest.
+QS will present (but not be limited to): In-person film screenings.
 Filmmaker’s Q&A. Special event screenings.
-Filmmaker brunch.
+Filmmaker's brunch.
 Networking opportunities.
 Special guests.
-Filmmakers of selected films receive two complimentary festival badges for ALL (festival sponsored) film screenings and events.
+Local vendors.
+Filmmakers of selected films receive two complimentary festival badges.
+Screenwriting Finalists receive one complimentary festival badge.

 ABOUT THE CLINTON STREET THEATER